AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variables-global.md

 -  **Default**—_Not set_
 -  **Version**—Adobe Commerce 2.1.4 and later

 Enable generation of static content when requested by a user (SCD).
-This is ideal for the development and testing workflow, because it decreases the deployment time.
+Static content on demand is ideal for the development and testing workflow, because it decreases the deployment time.

 Pre-loading the cache using the [`post_deploy` hook](../application/hooks-property.md) reduces site downtime.
 The cache warming is available only for Pro projects that contain Staging and Production environments in the Project Web Interface and for Starter projects.
 Add the `SCD_ON_DEMAND` environment variable to the `global` stage in the `.magento.env.yaml` file: